Identity area

 Administrative history

-Esquimalt is one of the core municipalities in the Capital Region District.
-A mayor and six councillors serve the community and Esquimalt is protected by a dedicated Fire Department and by the joint Victoria-Esquimalt Police Department.
+Esquimalt is one of the four core Municipalities in the Capital Regional District.
+A Mayor and six Councillors serve four-year terms of office.
+The Township is protected by a dedicated Fire Rescue Service and the joint Victoria-Esquimalt Police Department.

 Repository